ct-Open-Source/team-container/README.md

 # To do / Known issues

-* not tested with IPv6
+* not working with IPv6